 One of the greatest variations in access to care for children exists between payers.
 When breaking out visits by children with commercial and Medicaid insurance, it is clear that children and adolescents with Medicaid do not receive the recommended number of visits as often as those with commercial insurance.

-While visits for children with Medicaid patients are lower across all of the measures, it is especially noticeable for well-child visits for those 16-30 months and for children and adolescents.
+While visits for children covered by Medicaid are lower across all of the measures, it is especially noticeable for well-child visits for those 16-30 months and for children and adolescents.
 Visits for both age groups have consistently remained below the all payer statewide average, and significantly below rates for children with commercial insurance.

 To continue improving pediatric care, the gap between insurance types should be addressed.
 However, considering regional groups in addition to payer breakouts adds an important layer that highlights the most disadvantaged groups.